 Q: Where can I park while I am hiking the SHT?

 There are over 50 designated trailhead parking areas — most from five to ten miles apart.
 In the Jay Cooke State Park and Duluth area, the SHT trailheads are accessible from Interstate Hwy.
 35, Highway 23, and city streets.
 On the North Shore they are accessible from Hwy.
 61 and the state, county, and forest roads that intersect Hwy.
 61. The Guide to the Superior Hiking Trail – Eighth Edition provides access directions and parking limitations for each trailhead.
 Trailhead parking areas are designated with a P on all SHT maps.

 Q: How long can I leave my car in a trailhead parking area?

 Hikers should check the guidebook to determine if overnight parking is allowed at the trailhead.
 Many of the trailheads in the Duluth trail section do not allow overnight parking.
 Trailheads that share highway waysides along Hwy.
 61 do not allow overnight parking (ex.
-Split Rock Wayside, Caribou River State Wayside, Temperance River Wayside, Cascade Wayside, Kadunce River Wayside).
-Trailheads located within a State Park require a park sticker for overnight parking.
+Split Rock State Wayside, Caribou River State Wayside, Temperance River State Wayside, Cascade River State Wayside, Kadunce River State Wayside).
+Trailheads located within a State Park require a park sticker for overnight parking — please be sure to check in with the park visitor center if you plan to stay overnight.
 If overnight parking is allowed at the trailhead there is no limit on the number of days a car may be parked there.